-Goodwill is assigned to our five reporting units, which are defined as our four operating segments (see Note 16 to our consolidated financial statements), and Blackbaud Payment Services.
+Goodwill is assigned to our five reporting units, which are defined as our four operating segments (see Note 16 to our consolidated financial statements) and our payment processing operations.
 We test goodwill for impairment annually, or more frequently if events or changes in circumstances indicate that the asset might be impaired.
 We first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-Significant judgment is required in the assessment of qualitative factors.
+Significant judgment is required in the assessment of qualitative factors including but not limited to an evaluation of macroeconomic conditions as they relate to our business, industry and market trends, as well as the overall future financial performance of our reporting units and future opportunities in the markets in which they operate.
 To the extent the qualitative factors indicate that the fair value is likely less than the carrying amount, we compare the fair value of the reporting unit with its carrying amount.